-Gratitude is powerful.
+Gratitude is powerful and plays a fundamental role when it comes to mental health in teens.
 It sounds hard to believe, but it’s true: Even in the darkest times of depression or disappointment, count your blessings.
 It can make you feel better.
 In addition, it can boost psychological health, enhance empathy, improve self-esteem, and increase mental strength.
 The practice can be particularly successful for adolescents.
 At our residential treatment centers for teens, we see the power of this daily.

 Researcher Robert Emmons has looked closely at the link between gratitude and well-being.
 In one study, Emmons and his team divided participants into three groups; one group was asked to journal regularly about negative events.
 A second group was asked about the things for which they were grateful.
 And a third group about neutral life events.
 The gratitude group consistently showed higher well-being measures in comparison with the other two.

 “In the face of demoralization, gratitude has the power to energize … Gratitude has the power to bring hope,” Emmons writes.
 He cites the very first Thanksgiving—a celebration of survival after a winter of death and deprivation—as an example of consciously seeking for light in the darkness.

 Research by Barbara Fredrickson confirmed this phenomenon: She found that people who cultivated grateful attitudes and other positive emotions in the aftermath of the 9/11 terrorist attacks showed more resilience against depression.
 Another study found that Vietnam War veterans with higher levels of gratitude experienced lower rates of post-traumatic stress disorder.